Hunting for Maxwell's Demon in the Wild

 Here we focus on transport motors, such as kinesin, that consume chemical energy to pull cargo along cytoskeletal filaments~\cite{howard2002mechanics}.
 These motors are conceptually similar to experimental implementations of information engines: they take discrete steps to transport cargo subject to thermal fluctuations and external forces.
 Recent experiments show that nonequilibrium fluctuations can increase the velocity of kinesin motors pulling cargo against opposing forces~\cite{ariga2021noise}, with similar behavior observed for information engines~\cite{Saha2022_Information}.
-Subsequent theoretical work revealed that internal information flows, a hallmark of demonic operation, are required to produce net output power in the presence of different sources of fluctuations~\cite{leighton2024information}.
-Determining whether a given system behaves as a Maxwell demon requires measuring subsystem heat flows; such knowledge is generally unobtainable with today's experiments, which typically only resolve one degree of freedom in multicomponent systems.
+Subsequent theoretical work revealed that an internal information flow, a hallmark of Maxwell-demon behavior, is required to produce net output power in the presence of different sources of fluctuations~\cite{leighton2024information}.
+Determining whether a given system behaves as a Maxwell demon requires measuring subsystem heat flows; such knowledge is generally not directly observable with today's experiments, which typically only resolve one degree of freedom in multicomponent systems.
 As such, we turn to thermodynamic inference: inferring thermodynamic quantities of interest from experimentally measurable observables~\cite{pietzonka2016universal,leighton2023inferring,di2024variance}.

-In this Article, we introduce a method for estimating subsystem heat flows in bipartite stochastic systems from measurements of mean squared displacement.
+In this Letter, we introduce a method for estimating subsystem heat flows in bipartite stochastic systems from measurements of mean squared displacement.
 Our main result, Eq.~\eqref{eq:heatestimator}, is a statistical estimator that can accurately and precisely estimate the heat flow with experimentally accessible quantities of data.
-We benchmark this new heat estimator on simulations parameterized by a well-characterized experimental realization of a Maxwell demon, demonstrating the ability to infer the heat flow and hence distinguish between conventional-engine and information-engine operational modes.
+We benchmark this new estimator on simulations parameterized by a well-characterized experimental realization of a Maxwell demon, demonstrating the ability to infer the heat flow and hence distinguish between conventional-engine and information-engine operational modes.
 We then apply the estimator to quantify heat flows in simulations of a kinesin motor pulling a diffusive cargo.
-We show that the estimator successfully infers the direction of heat flow for experimentally accessible spatiotemporal resolutions and trajectory durations and detects a transition to demonic behavior accompanying an increase in velocity when nonequilibrium noise is applied to the cargo.
+The estimator successfully infers the direction of heat flow for experimentally accessible spatiotemporal resolutions and trajectory durations, and it detects a transition to Maxwell-demon behavior accompanying an increase in velocity when nonequilibrium noise is applied to the cargo.